buzz-software/sbox-docs/content/userdash/react-example.md

 description: Steps to integrate create-react-app into SaaSBox
 ---

-## Integrating your standalone React Application as a SaaS dashboard

-We are going to cover how you can embed your standalone react application as a user dashboard into SaaSBox.
+Below we cover how you can embed your standalone react application as a user dashboard into SaaSBox.

 You may want to do this as you simply developed a useful react applicatiton that others